Tom Bergeron Shares Heartbreaking Family Loss On Instagram

-Dancing with the Stars host Tom Bergeron shared news of a heartbreaking loss with Instagram, telling his 193,000 followers that his family is mourning the passing of his beloved uncle to coronavirus.
+Dancing with the Stars host Tom Bergeron shared news of a heartbreaking loss with Instagram, telling his 193,000 followers that his family is mourning the passing of his beloved uncle due to the coronavirus.

-Tom posted a photo of himself, his sister Maureen Vallieres and his aunt and uncle, Patricia and Thomas in happier times.
+Tom posted a photo of himself, his sister Maureen Vallieres, and his aunt and uncle, Patricia and Thomas, in happier times.

 In the undated image, Thomas is seen relaxing in an oversized chair, wearing a neat yellow polo shirt and shorts with a happy smile on his face.
 His nephew Tom is kneeling next to him.
-The Dancing with the Stars host is all smiles, is wearing a blue polo and tan shorts and his arm is protectively resting on his uncle’s shoulders.
+The Dancing with the Stars host is all smiles.
+He is wearing a blue polo and tan shorts, and his arm is protectively resting on his uncle’s shoulders.
 Pictured next to the men are Patricia in a pretty pink floral shirt and Maureen in a blue summer dress.

 View this post on Instagram